SmartCambridge/tfc_web/tfc_web/smartpanel/static/smartpanel/widgets/rss_reader/README.md

 item so there would be no reliable way to display the meetings in order of date or location.
 Note that 'pubDate' is the datestamp of when the author wrote the item and has nothing to do with the item content.

-As an example, see how we display the (Computer Science talks at Cambridge)[https://talks.cam.ac.uk/show/index/6330].
+As an example, see how we display the [Computer Science talks at Cambridge](https://talks.cam.ac.uk/show/index/6330).

-That information is also provided as (an XML RSS feed)[https://talks.cam.ac.uk/show/rss/6330].
+That information is also provided as [an XML RSS feed](https://talks.cam.ac.uk/show/rss/6330).

 So the natural thing has occurred, and 'extensions' to the RSS format have emerged that allow you to stuff additional _formatted_ data into each RSS item, but general support for these extensions is rare.

-In particular for 'events' there is (this suggested standard)[http://web.resource.org/rss/1.0/modules/event/], and the _default_ support for 'Event' items in the RssReader supports these additional item properties:
+In particular for 'events' there is [this suggested standard](http://web.resource.org/rss/1.0/modules/event/), and the _default_ support for 'Event' items in the RssReader supports these additional item properties:

 * `<ev:startdate>`